10 Guides

 10.1 Changing Axis Positions

 Sometimes, it is desirable to change the position of the axes in a plot, which can be achieved by setting the position argument of the guide_axis function.
 For example, if the title of a plot can also serve as the title of the x-axis, it is beneficial to move the x-axis to the top of the plot.
 One such case is the plot of the hours spent watching TV by age group, created in Section 9.3.1.
-The version plotted on the left below needlessly repeats the word “Hours” in the titles of the plot and the x-axis.
+The version plotted on the left below needlessly repeats the word “Hours” in the titles of both the plot and the x-axis.
 The version on the right creates more space below the plot by moving the x-axis to the top and removing the x-axis title, using the title = NULL argument of the guide_axis() function:

 tv <-